Vehicle Collision Causes Major Traffic Delays

-Traffic Collision on Southbound U.S. Highway 101 in Los Angeles Causes Delays Today
+Traffic Collision on U.S. Highway 101 in Los Angeles Causes Delays Today

 📍 Los Angeles, CA